hecanjog/wctank.com/wctank/static/js/readme.md

 Modules that implement essential functionality for a series of
 interrelated modules are suffixed "-Core", e.g., markerCore.js,
-where the webgl engine to display map markers is implemented.
+where the engine that displays map markers is implemented.

 Modules that contain a collection of objects that inherit from a
 common parent and are functionally conceptualized in the same way